camilamaestrelli/Employee-Churn-Classification-Competition/README.md

 Things I learned in this competition:
 -	OPTUNA for hyperparameter optimization
 -	Clustering using K-means (I used k-means on my 9th submission but didn't get the expected result)
+-	How to get the best threshold of a precision recall curve to optimize f1